libretro/docs/docs/guides/import-content.md

 !!! note
     "Scan Directory" and "Scan File" are sometimes refered to as "Auto Scan".
 These options can only recognise content that match the database.
-    Using the default settings, the scan options also need a coresponding core for the said content to be already added.
+    Using the default settings, these scan options also need a coresponding core for the said content to be already added.

 ***1) Scan Directory:*** for importing a collection of content.
 Using the file browser, navigate to the folder of the content collection and select **"Scan This Directory"**.